2013 Public Policy Agenda

 - Increase funding for workforce training programs that will upgrade the skills of entry level and incumbent workers.

 Adopt best-practice hiring policies

-- Promote the establishment of targeted hiring goals for local, minority, and disadvantaged workers on projects that use public funds.
+- Establish targeted hiring goals for local, minority, and disadvantaged workers on projects that use public funds.

 - Encourage cities and counties throughout the state to focus on hiring the most qualified workers.
 Solicitations for proposals should contain inclusive – rather than exclusive – language as it relates to hiring people with criminal records.